TsakBoolhak/La-Bataille-42/README.md

 # La-Bataille-42
-Jeu de la bataille en C
+a simple card game in C